ahansenlab/AbsLoopQuant_analysis_code/README.md

 This repository contains source code for James' absolute loop quantification project.
 (Eventually add the name of the manuscript in this introduction section.)

-Code is provided as shell scripts, Python scripts, or Jupyter notebooks to be run in conda environments containing the required packages.
+Code is provided as shell scripts, Python scripts, or Jupyter notebooks to be run in conda environments.

-### Main scripts for Micro-C data processing
+## Main scripts for Micro-C data processing
 __________________

 #### Alignment of Micro-C reads (microc_bwamem_with_recovery.py)